thoughtram/blog/_posts/2016-07-18-guards-in-angular-2.md

   - Resolving route data in Angular
   - Routing in Angular revisited
   - Routing in Angular
+  - A web animations deep dive with Angular
   - Custom themes with Angular Material
-  - Angular Master Class - Redux and ngrx
 related_videos:
   - '175218351'
   - '189618526'